hazrmard/imgurPCA/docs/query.md

 ```
 Parameters:
 - ovr (str):
-    What period to query over One of:
+    What period to query over.
+One of:
         * Query.DAY,
         * Query.WEEK,
         * Query.MONTH,